 Maybe this is natural, as the CEO, it’s my job to promote excellence and get the most from the team.

 I’m writing this because I want to understand where this comes from; so many people seem to be on autopilot – just doing what they do.
 If I can understand what is driving me, maybe I can harness it better – or maybe I’m very tired after three weeks traveling and this is nonsense.

 So why do I run MOHARA?
 Why have I chosen a hectic and uncertain life?
 Why do I work so hard?
 Why do I absorb the daily stresses and strains of a growing business?

 Let’s start with point one; this is easy.
 I think business can make people cynical, make them driven by motivations that aren’t healthy, like money.

-When the startup founder calls one of my team at MOHARA, I want them to forget what it means for us and think about the founder – how can we help the founder?
+When the startup founder calls one of my team at MOHARA, I want them to forget what it means for us and think about the founder.

 I have absolutely no interest in building average products or working with people that won’t succeed.
 I want to partner with people and work together on building something worthwhile.

 This is more important to me than the hard/cold business approach that makes money at the expense of everything else.